-The following subjects available for acceleration into Units 3-4 directly, with any additional prerequisites are listed below:
+The following subjects available for acceleration into Units 3-4 directly, with any additional prerequisites listed below:

 Subject Prerequisites Australian and Global Politics Competed Global and Domestic Law and Order with exceptionally high results (85% or above).
 Accounting Enrolled in 10 Advanced Mathematics and ideally completed Year 10 Commerce with exceptionally high results (85% or above).
-Art: Making & Exhibiting Competed Year 10 Art: Making & Exhibiting with exceptionally high results (85% or above).
+Art Making & Exhibiting Completed a Year 10 Visual Arts subject with exceptionally high results (85% or above) and receive a letter of recommendation by the Subject Coordinator - Visual Arts.
 Biology Completed Year 10 Applied Biology or Year 10 Science with 80% average in the course.
-Business Management Competed Year 10 Commerce with exceptionally high results (85 or above).
+Business Management Competed Year 10 Commerce with exceptionally high results (85% or above).
 Environmental Science Completed Year 10 Science with 80% average scores.
-General Mathematics Enrolled in year 10 Advanced Mathematics and have an average (for both tests and the exam) of 85% or above.
+General Mathematics Enrolled in Year 10 Advanced Mathematics and have an average (for both tests and the exam) of 85% or above.
 Geography Competed Year 10 Geography with exceptionally high results (85% or above).
-Health and Human Development Completed Year 10 Health and Human Development with exceptionally high results.
+Health and Human Development Completed Year 10 HHD with exceptionally high results.
 (85% or above).
 History Competed Year 10 History and English with exceptionally high results (85% or above).
 Legal Studies Competed Year 10 Global and Domestic Law and Order and English with exceptionally high results (85% or above).
-Physical Education Completed Year 10 Sports Science with exceptionally high results.
-(85% or above).
-Psychology Completed Year 10 Science with 80% average scores Religion and Society 100% Attendance at all Ethic Seminar Days, plus exceptionally high results (85% or above) in Humanities.
-Systems Engineering Completed Robotronics with exceptionally high (above 85%) results.
+Physical Education Completed Year 10 Sports Science with exceptionally high results (85% or above).
+Psychology Completed Year 10 Applied Psychology or Year 10 Science with 80% average in the course.
+Religion and Society 100% attendance at all Ethic Seminar Days, plus exceptionally high results (85% or above) in Humanities.
+Systems Engineering Letter of recommendation by the Subject Coordinator - Technology

+Key Dates

-Key Dates For further information contact the Head of Teaching and Learning - Secondary or relevant Head of Faculty/Subject Coordinator - see 'Contacts' page
+For further information contact the Head of Teaching and Learning - Secondary or relevant Head of Faculty/Subject Coordinator - see 'Contacts' page

-Date Action Term 3 Week 1 - Week 3 Tuesday, 11 July - Monday, 24 July Year 10 students have individual meetings with selected members of staff to discuss 2024 VCE.
-Thursday, 13 July Curriculum Guides 2024 emailed to students and parents.
-Week 2 Wednesday, 19 July Subject Selection Expo and Information Evening 6pm - 8pm.
-Week 4 Monday, 31 July Web preferences open for students Years 8 - 11 for subject selection.
-Week 5 Friday, 11 August Web preferences close.
+Date Action Term 2 Week 11 Curriculum Guides 2026 available to students and parents.
+Term 3 Week 2 - Week 3 Year 10 students have individual meetings with selected members of staff to discuss VCE pathway.
+Week 2 Acceleration invitations sent to students and parents.
+Week 2 Subject Selection Expo and Information Evening.
+Week 3 Year 11 & 12 Subject Selection Forum Week 3 Web preferences open for students Years 8 - 11 for subject selection.
+Week 4 Web preferences close.